Adnan-Yonathan/DeltaSportsFinal/HALLUCINATION_DIAGNOSIS.md

 **PRIMARY CAUSE: LLM HALLUCINATION (GPT-4o)**

 The hallucination issue is primarily an **LLM problem**, not an API problem.
-The app uses legitimate external APIs for all data (The Odds API, ESPN API, sports stats APIs), but GPT-4o was generating fake games and information from its training data instead of using the real API data provided in context.
+The app uses legitimate external APIs for all data (Odds-API.io, ESPN API, sports stats APIs), but GPT-4o was generating fake games and information from its training data instead of using the real API data provided in context.

 **STATUS:** Recent fixes were applied (commit `f651a25`) but the issue may still occur due to LLM non-determinism.